authgear/authgear-server/docs/specs/bot-protection.md

 ### reCAPTCHA v2

-reCAPTCHA v2 is a challenge-based Captcha provider.
+reCAPTCHA v2 is a challenge-based bot protection provider.

 reCAPTCHA v2 comes in 2 flavors: